Driving Test Pass Rates Across UK Cities in 2026

 The five cities, ranked and explained

 Three structural drivers explain the London number.
 First, route environment: most London centres route learners through dense urban traffic with priority-shifting cycle infrastructure, box junctions, bus gates, and contraflow systems.
 Second, cohort exposure: London learners often have less private practice time because car ownership is lower and the practice opportunities are dense urban roads where they need lessons.
-Third, examiner variance: the high-volume centres mean more examiner rotation and slightly higher inter-examiner variance.
+Third, examiner rotation: high-volume centres rotate more examiners, though all mark to the same national standard.
 The research/london-vs-uk-pass-rate page covers the statistical workup.

-Birmingham sits closest to the UK national average among the five biggest cities.
-The 47 percent volume-weighted figure spans five metropolitan centres (Sutton Coldfield, Wyrley Birch, Garretts Green, Kings Heath, Shirley), each between 43 percent and 51 percent.
+Birmingham sits a few points below the UK national average among the five biggest cities.
+The roughly 45.4 percent volume-weighted figure spans five metropolitan centres (Sutton Coldfield, Wyrley Birch, Garretts Green, Kings Heath, Shirley), with a spread on either side of that average.
 The internal spread is narrower than London because Birmingham's centres serve more uniform suburban catchments.
 Routes feature A-road sections, residential streets, and the Aston Expressway corridor at some centres.
-The pass driving test in Birmingham guide covers the centre breakdown.
+The passing driving test Birmingham guide covers the centre breakdown.

 A learner planning Birmingham can expect a pass-rate experience close to the UK average regardless of which Birmingham centre they pick, which simplifies the booking decision.
 The cancellation hunting strategy that works in London (multi-centre saved search to catch outer-borough lifts) delivers smaller gains in Birmingham because the centres are more similar.

 Greater Manchester encompasses four metropolitan centres in the city-aggregate calculation (Cheetham Hill, Failsworth, West Didsbury, Sale).
-The 45 percent figure is 3.7 points below the UK average.
-The driver is similar to Birmingham but with sharper internal variation: Cheetham Hill and Failsworth sit at the lower end (around 40 to 42 percent), West Didsbury and Sale at the higher end (around 48 to 50 percent).
+The roughly 47.9 percent figure sits close to the UK average.
+The driver is similar to Birmingham but with sharper internal variation: some inner centres sit at the lower end while outer centres run higher.
 A learner with mobility across Greater Manchester can lift their expected pass rate by 8 to 10 percentage points by choosing the right centre.

-Glasgow has three metropolitan centres (Anniesland, Mosspark, Shieldhall) producing a 46 percent volume-weighted average.
-This is consistent with the broader Scottish pattern of pass rates trending slightly above English city averages: Edinburgh sits around 51 percent, smaller Scottish centres (rural) often exceed 60 percent.
-The Scottish average across all centres is roughly 52 percent versus 48.7 percent UK-wide.
-Glasgow specifically falls below the Scottish average because of the inner-city route characteristics shared with English urban centres.
+Glasgow has three metropolitan centres (Anniesland, Mosspark, Shieldhall) producing a roughly 41.3 percent volume-weighted average, the lowest of the five biggest cities.
+This sits well below the broader Scottish pattern, where many smaller and rural Scottish centres run higher and lift the national Scottish figure.
+Glasgow specifically falls toward the bottom because of the inner-city route characteristics shared with English urban centres.

 Why Scottish pass rates run higher overall: lower traffic density on most routes, fewer cycle-infrastructure complications, longer typical lesson hours among Scottish learners, and a higher proportion of learners with private practice access.
 The why pass rates higher Scotland guide covers the structural drivers.

-Cardiff has two metropolitan centres (Cardiff and Llantrisant on the city fringe), producing a 53 percent volume-weighted average.
-This is 4.3 points above the UK national average and roughly 15 points above London.
+Cardiff has two metropolitan centres (Cardiff and Llantrisant on the city fringe), producing a roughly 51.3 percent volume-weighted average.
+This is around 2.6 points above the UK national average and roughly 3 to 4 points above London.
 The drivers are a mix: Cardiff's urban centre is geographically compact (most routes leave the dense centre quickly into suburban Whitchurch or Llanishen), the Welsh cohort tends to have higher private practice rates, and the centre volumes are modest compared with London or Birmingham (around 13,000 tests a year total across the city versus 165,000 in London).

 The Cardiff number is also lifted by the Llantrisant centre, which sits on the M4 fringe and serves suburban catchments with routes that feel more like Welsh rural centres than urban Cardiff.
 A learner in Cardiff itself can typically reach Llantrisant inside 30 minutes for the test, which captures the pass-rate advantage.
 The easiest test centre Cardiff guide covers the cross-centre picture.